Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, MusicEntertainment.
 In addition, it is included in the Mississippi Country Music Trail series list.
 A significant historical date for this entry is August 22, 1910.

 Location.
 34° 3.83′ N, 88° 23.783′ W. Marker is in Smithville, Mississippi, in Monroe County.
-Marker can be reached from Jefferson Street when traveling south.
+It can be reached from Jefferson Street when traveling south.
 Located in Rod Brasfield Park.
 Access can be made at the end of Jefferson Street.
 Touch for map.
 Marker is in this post office area: Smithville MS 38870, United States of America.
 Touch for directions.

 Closeup of photos on rear of marker. image.
 Click for full size.

-Photographed By Mark Hilton, May 24, 2021
+Photographed by Mark Hilton, May 24, 2021

 3. Closeup of photos on rear of marker.

-7½ miles away); Amory's Tribute to the Heroes of 1861—1865 (approx. 7.6 miles away); Gilmore Sanitarium (approx. 7.7 miles away); Becker Post Office (approx. 7.7 miles away); Van Buren (approx. 8.7 miles away).
+Gilmore Sanitarium (approx. 7.7 miles away); Becker Post Office (approx. 7.7 miles away).
 Touch for a list and map of all markers in Smithville.

 Also see . . .
 Photo and bio by the Country Music Hall of Fame.
 (Submitted on May 25, 2021, by Mark Hilton of Montgomery, Alabama.)